When Does the Fed Care About Stock Prices?

 44 Pages Posted: 29 Aug 2018 Last revised: 31 May 2022

 We propose a novel identification approach based on a predictable change in the intraday volatility of index futures to identify the effect of stock returns on monetary policy.
 This identification approach relies on a weaker set of assumptions than required under identification through heteroskedasticity based on lower frequency data.
-Our identification approach also allows examining time variation in the reaction of monetary policy to the stock market.
+Our identification approach also allows examination of time variation in the reaction of monetary policy to the stock market.
 We document an asymmetric response of policy expectations to changes in stock prices in adverse and positive economic environments.
 Specifically, the results show a sharp increase in the response of monetary policy expectations to stock returns during recessions and bear markets.
 This finding is consistent with the existence of the so-called “Fed put.”

 Keywords: Monetary Policy, Stock Returns, Intraday Data, Futures, Identification, Heteroskedasticity

 Suggested Citation: Suggested Citation